-The melt in mouth texture and natural sweetness of sweet potatoes make it one of the best vegetables to use for tempura.
-In this recipe I will teach you tips and tricks specifically for making tempura with Japanese sweet potato as well as 3 different ways to cut and enjoy!
+The melt-in-mouth texture and natural sweetness of sweet potatoes make them one of the best vegetables to use for tempura.
+In this recipe, I will teach you tips and tricks specifically for making tempura with Japanese sweet potato, as well as 3 different ways to cut and enjoy!

 Disclaimer: This post may contain affiliate links.
 Sudachi Recipes is part of the amazon associates programme and earns a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 Sweet potato tempura (さつまいもの天ぷら) is a dish where sweet potatoes are deep-fried in a special Japanese tempura batter.

 Tempura is a Japanese dish that coats seafood or vegetables with a light, crispy, deep-fried batter.
 The traditional batter uses a simple mixture of flour, eggs, and water.

 Sweet potato is a great vegetable for making tempura due to its rustic reddish-purple skin and the sweet, tender, and almost creamy texture of its center.

 Apart from its great taste, texture, and appearance, it can be cut and presented in many ways!

 3 Ways to Cut Sweet Potatoes for Tempura